 The Education Oversight Committee (EOC) is charged within the law with determining if an independent school meets the eligibility requirements for participation in the ECENC program.
 For questions about student eligibility, scholarship funding and tax credits, the public may access information about the ECENC program at ExceptionalSC.org.

-Schools interested in applying to be ab eligible school for school year 2020-21, click here.
+Schools interested in applying to be an eligible school for school year 2023-24, click here.

-Note: Each school has completed an application to participate in the Educational Credit for Exceptional Needs Children (ECENC) program in school year 2019-20.
-Each school meets the program standards of Act 247 of 2018.
-Each school must comply with the reporting requirements of Act 247 of 2018 during school year 2019-20, and failure to submit the required reporting information will result in the school’s removal from the ECENC program.
+Note: Each school has completed an application to participate in the Educational Credit for Exceptional Needs Children (ECENC) program in school year 2022-23.
+Each school meets the program standards of Act 247 of 2018 as amended in 2021.
+Each school must comply with the reporting requirements of Act 247 of 2018 as amended in 2021 during school year 2023-24, and failure to submit the required reporting information will result in the school’s removal from the ECENC program.